mattrussi/gitlab-com-runbooks/docs/clickhouse/README.md

 ## Monitoring/Alerting

 Built in Monitoring Dashboards can be accessed via the [ClickHouse Cloud Console](https://clickhouse.cloud/services).
-We are investigating how to integrate these metrics into GitLab's grafana and alerting setup.

-Dashboard for monitoring and alerting performance metrics, [here](https://dashboards.gitlab.net/d/thEkJB_Mz/clickhouse-cloud-dashboard)
+A dashboard for monitoring and alerting performance metrics has been configured in [Runbooks](https://gitlab.com/gitlab-com/runbooks/-/blob/master/dashboards/clickhouse/clickhouse_service.json), [clickhouse-cloud-services](https://dashboards.gitlab.net/d/clickhouse-clickhouse_service/clickhouse3a-clickhouse-cloud-services)

+Alerting has been configured through Runbooks to alert into Slack channel `#f_clickhouse_infra_alerts`

 <!-- ## Links to further Documentation -->